-The Supplemental Nutrition Assistance Program, formerly known as the Food Stamp program, helps Pennsylvanians buy food and assists eligible low-income households in Pennsylvania in obtaining more nutritious diets by increasing their food purchasing power at grocery stores and supermarkets.
-If you are eligible, you will receive an Electronic Benefits Transfer (EBT) ACCESS Card which is used to make food purchases at grocery stores and supermarkets.
+The Supplemental Nutrition Assistance Program (SNAP) helps Pennsylvanians buy food.
+People in eligible low-income households can obtain more nutritious diets with SNAP increasing their food purchasing power at grocery stores and supermarkets.
+Those who are eligible receive an Electronic Benefits Transfer (EBT) ACCESS Card to make food purchases.
+Experiencing a food emergency and need food right away?
+Help is available.

-There are a couple of different ways to apply for SNAP.
-Please choose the option that best suits you.
+Please apply using the option that best suits you.
 If you do not know if you are eligible, you may still apply.

-If you need help completing the application form or need more information about benefits, trained county assistance office staff can help you.
+If you need help completing the application form or need more information about benefits, trained county assistance office staff can help you in person.

 If applying online, COMPASS will detect if you qualify for the simplified application and provide it for you.